 Day Four: Take a mundane task and make it interesting.

-Life is full of mundane tasks we have no choice but to engage in: Laundry, dishes, and errands.
-But the thing is, we spend so much time — so many precious minutes of our lives doing these things, we don’t want to be miserable the entire time.
-Because that would be wasting our precious minutes.
+Life is full of mundane tasks.
+We have no choice but to engage in tasks such as laundry, dishes, and errands.
+But the thing is, we spend so much time — so many precious minutes of our lives doing these things, we don’t want to be miserable the entire time because that would be wasting our precious minutes.

 What if we could enjoy these activities?
 Wouldn’t that be a game-changer?
 There is a way to liven these tasks up.
 Here’s how.